sabababluani/i-show-type-speed/README.md

 Then open your browser and go to http://localhost:3000.

+In future maybe I will add leaderboard which i think will be fun.

 This project is open source, so feel free to contribute if you have any ideas.